 Travelling with c2c when Greater Anglia have engineering work

-The Southend Victoria to Wickford line will be shut for 9 consecutive days from 25 May, affecting Greater Anglia’s services to London Liverpool Street.
+When Greater Anglia has enginnering work it sometimes affects their services to London Liverpool Street.
 Greater Anglia customers will have to take a rail replacement bus journey of 45mins+ to Newbury Park, from there it is a further 9 stops on the London Underground Central Line to London Liverpool Street.

 c2c trains will be running in and out of London throughout this period so you may find it quicker and easier to travel with us if you want to avoid slow moving rail replacement bus services.
 You can find full information about c2c services in our service alteration calendar.